 Chapter 13 bankruptcy is sometimes referred to as a “repayment” plan because debtors pay some or all of their unsecured debts (interest free) over a 3-5 year plan.
 Your payment is based on what you can afford to pay (income minus expenses).

-There are a few specific eligibility requirements to be able to file a chapter 13 bankruptcy in Minnesota.
-Generally, a debtor must have the ability to make a payment on a Chapter 13 bankruptcy plan.
-Also, your debt may not exceed:
+There are a few specific eligibility requirements for filing in Minnesota.
+Generally, a debtor must have the ability to make a payment on a bankruptcy plan and your debt may not exceed:

 Chapter 13 Attorney Fee: In Chapter 13 Bankruptcy the court sets our fees.
 For households that make less than the median income in Minnesota, the attorney fee for Chapter 13 Bankruptcy is $3,000.00.
 For households that make more than the median income, the attorney fee is $3,500.00.